 We operate in highly competitive business telecommunications market and compete primarily with local incumbent telephone companies, especially AT&T, Frontier, Lumen Technologies, Inc. ("Lumen") and Verizon, as well as with a variety of other national and regional business services competitors.
+In recent years, local fiber providers and fixed wireless broadband providers have become more competitive in the business telecommunications services market.

-Advertising Sales Competition
+Advertising Services Competition

 We provide advertising and advanced targeted digital advertising services on television and digital platforms, both directly and indirectly, within and outside our television service area.
-We face intense competition for advertising revenue across many different platforms and from a wide range of local and national competitors.
+We face intense competition for advertising-related revenue across many different platforms and from a wide range of local and national competitors.
 Advertising competition has increased and will likely continue to increase as new formats seek to attract the same advertisers.
-We compete for advertising revenue against, among others, local broadcast stations, national cable and broadcast networks, radio stations, print media, social network platforms (such as Facebook and Instagram), and online advertising companies (such as Google) and content providers (such as Disney).
+We compete for advertising revenue against, among others, local broadcast stations, national cable and broadcast networks, radio stations, print media, social network platforms (such as Facebook and Instagram), and online advertising companies (such as Google), content providers (such as Disney) and connected TV providers.